kubernetes/enhancements/keps/sig-node/6232-memory-manager-drift-tolerance/README.md

 - Feature gate enabled by default.
 - arm64 confirmed.
+- The 64 MiB grace confirmed or refined from the observed-drift metric gathered during alpha.
 - The node e2e test in place and passing in the sig-node periodic jobs.
 - Feedback from users affected by kubernetes/kubernetes#131253; no open correctness issues.